MetOffice/CSET/docs/source/getting-started/workflow-run.rst

 .. image:: rose-edit.png
     :alt: rose edit GUI, showing the environment setup options.

-* The Environment section contains settings for controlling how CSET integrates with your compute environment.
-This includes things like activating modules, and choosing a site profile.

-* The General section contains whole-workflow configuration for things like logging and housekeeping.
+* The Diagnostic section contains settings for enabling the various diagnostics included with CSET.
+The diagnostics are split into science areas.
+Some general diagnostics will have a list in their section for setting which model fields to process.
+Diagnostics may also take additional options after being enabled.

 * The Models and Cases section contains settings for the input data.
 Here you need to setup how you want to cycle (over case studies or a trial period), how many models you want, and where to find the data for them.

-* The Diagnostic section contains settings for enabling the various diagnostics included with CSET.
-The diagnostics are split into vague science area.
-Some general diagnostics will have a table in their section for setting which model fields to process.
-Diagnostics may also take additional options after being enabled.
+* The Setup section contains settings for controlling how CSET integrates with your compute environment and whole-workflow configuration for things like logging and housekeeping.
+This includes things like activating modules, and choosing a site profile.

-Help for each variable can be viewed by clicking on the variable's name.
+Help text for each variable can be viewed by clicking on the variable's name.
 Once you have configured CSET you can save and close rose edit.

 To run the workflow, use ``cylc vip .``.
 This submits the workflow to a cylc scheduler.
 You can view the job's progress with the cylc GUI, accessible with